allan-tulane/sp25-assignment-03-viraj159/answers.md

 So greedy gives 3 coins, but optimal is 2 coins.
 This shows that greedy does not always produce the minimum.

+2b)
+Optimal Substructure Property: If the optimal solution for amount N uses a coin of denomination d, then the remaining amount N - d must also have an optimal solution.

+Proof:
+Suppose we have an optimal solution for amount N:
+Let it use coins: d1, d2, ..., dk
+Let’s assume d1 = d
+Then the rest of the coins {d2, ..., dk} must sum to N - d.
+If the way we make change for N - d wasn't optimal, then we could replace that part with a better one (fewer coins), and the total for N would be better — contradicting the assumption that we had an optimal solution for N.

+So, any optimal solution to N contains within it optimal solutions to its subproblems.